Best Console MMORPGs

 Launched: June 9, 2015

-Elder Scrolls Online remains one of the best MMORPGs available on console, and with good reason.
+Elder Scrolls Online remains one of the strongest MMORPGs available on console, and for many players, it’s still the gold standard.
 It strikes an impressive balance between deep MMORPG systems and a controller-friendly design, offering an enormous open world that’s been steadily expanded for over a decade.
 Every quest and NPC is fully voiced, which adds incredible immersion to an already rich Elder Scrolls universe.

 If you’re a fan of the Elder Scrolls series, ESO feels like a natural extension, combining detailed lore and storytelling with all the familiar MMORPG staples: dungeons, raids, PvP battlegrounds, arenas, and highly customisable builds for both combat and appearance.
 The playerbase is vast and active across all regions, making the world feel alive and populated no matter where you explore.

-Things to keep in mind: ESO can feel overwhelming to new players, particularly because the full world experience relies heavily on expansions and DLC.
-While the base game alone offers hundreds of hours of content, the optional subscription becomes almost essential if you plan to play long-term, mainly due to the craft bag and full access to DLC zones and dungeons.
+Things to keep in mind: ESO can feel overwhelming to new players, especially as the full experience relies heavily on expansions and DLC.
+While the base game alone offers hundreds of hours of content, the optional subscription becomes almost essential long-term due to the craft bag and access to DLC zones and dungeons.

 My take: I’ve played ESO since its original launch and completed almost every piece of content over the years.
 It’s a game I truly love, not just for the gameplay, but for the friendships and community I found along the way.
 While I don’t log in as often now, my time in Tamriel over the past 10 years has been unforgettable.